jlau1124/jlau-s-portfolio-website/README.md

 ## Technologies Used

 - **Frontend:** React, HTML5, CSS3, Tailwind CSS
-- **Backend:** Node.js, Express.js, Flask (learning), RESTful APIs
-- **Databases:** MongoDB (basic knowledge)
-- **Tools & Platforms:** Git/GitHub, VS Code, Socket.io, Clerk (OAuth 2.0), Cloudinary, Vercel
+- **Build Tools & Platform:** Vite, VS Code, Git/GitHub, Vercel

 ---

 ## Projects

-Check out my projects section on the live site for detailed descriptions and tech used.
+Check out the projects section on the live site for detailed descriptions and tech used.
 Examples include:

-- **MediHelp:** A web application supporting individuals with disabilities and health issues, with document interpretation, appointment scheduling, and transportation assistance.
+- **MediHelp:** A web application supporting individuals with disabilities and health issues, featuring document interpretation, appointment scheduling, and transportation assistance.
-- **Music Streaming App:** A modern MERN stack application with real-time chat and analytics.
+- **Music Streaming App:** A MERN stack application with real-time chat and analytics.
 - **TMDB Movie App:** React project integrating Appwrite and the TMDB API for movie discovery.

 ---